-Use above the recommended dose (see section 4.2) may cause elevated serum calcium which disappears rapidly after cessation of treatment.
+Use above the recommended dose may cause elevated serum calcium which quickly subsides when treatment is discontinued.

-Pharmacotherapeutic group: Other antipsoriatics for topical use, ATC code: D05AX02
+Pharmacotherapeutic group: Antipsoriatics, antipsoriatics for topical use, ATC code: D05AX02

 Calcipotriol is a vitamin D derivative.
-In vitro data show that calcipotriol induces differentiation and suppresses proliferation of keratinocytes.
+In vitro data suggest that calcipotriol induces differentiation and suppresses proliferation of keratinocytes.
 The effect of calcipotriol in psoriasis is ascribed mainly to this.